Objectives of the Invensys Pension Scheme

-Scheme Earnings Cap: Members are not able to accrue benefits in the Scheme on a salary in excess of the Cap, set at £117,600 from 6 April 2008 and rising in line with figures published by the Government.
-In addition, employee contributions will only be paid on salary up to the Cap.
+Scheme Earnings Cap: Members are not able to accrue benefits in the Scheme on a salary in excess of the notional earnings cap, set at £141,600 for 2013/14 and rising in line with figures calculated by the Scheme Actuary by applying the formula set out in the now repealed s590C of the Income and Corporation Taxes Act 1988.
+In addition, employee contributions will only be paid on salary up to the Scheme Earnings Cap.

 State Second Pension (S2P) provides a pension linked to your earnings between two earnings limits – the lower earnings limit and the upper earnings limit.
 The Scheme is contracted-out of S2P on a reference scheme test basis (at April 2005) and members do not acquire benefits from it during pensionable service.

 State Pension age is 65 for men and women.
 However, women born before 6 April 1950 will continue to receive any state retirement pension from age 60.
 For women born from that date until 5 April 1955, transitional arrangements arise as a result of which entitlement is put back to age 65 on a month-for-month basis.